Connection String Reference

 stoolap -db file:///data/mydb

-# Start with MVCC engine
+# Start with persistent MVCC engine

 In-Memory Database